sepal-contrib/clip-time-series/doc/en.rst

 drivers
 *******

-2 drivers are availabel in this module.
+2 drivers are available in this module.
 You can select either a GEE based computation (images will be retreived from GEE) or planet (images will be retreived from planet servers using the user API key).

 If the user selects :guilabel:`gee`, the panel will ask you to select the satellites you want to use for the thumbnails. you can select any satellites imagery from landsat family and Sentinel program.